Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

 Ingredients You’ll Need

-Add a Flavor Boost
+Easy Flavor Boost (Optional)

 side by side photos showing the process of making unsoaked Instant Pot chickpeas.